jadecobra/python_tdd_exercises/CLASSES.md

         sex
     ```
-    the terminal now shows a `NameError`
+    the terminal produces a `NameError`
 - we add a definition for the `sex` attribute
     ```python